-Fund a Data Coordinator position (0.75 FTE), housed at the WCD, to manage the WCWP water quality database and online map of preliminary water quality data and provide other data support to WCWP partners, transboundary efforts, and community groups in the PIC areas.
+Provide a data coordinator (0.75 FTE for 24 months), to manage the WCWP water quality database and online map of preliminary water quality data and provide other data support to WCWP partners, transboundary efforts, and community groups in the PIC areas.
 Compile, manage, share, and analyze WCWP data to guide water quality improvement.
 WCD staff will upgrade the water quality database and a contractor will be hired to improve online data visualization.